hpbyte/myanmar-tts/README.md

 # Myanmar End-to-End Text-to-Speech

 This is the development of a Myanmar Text-to-Speech system with the famous End-to-End Speech Synthesis Model, Tacotron.
 It is a part of a thesis for B.E.
 Degree that I've been assigned at Yangon Technological University.
-My supervisor was **Dr. Yuzana Win** and she guided me throughout this development.

 ## License